 Linkages between trade and environmental protection have long been a concern to some U.S. policymakers and stakeholders.
-The central question is whether trade liberalization (i.e., the removal of barriers on the free exchange of goods and services between nations) advances shared economic and environmental goals.
+The central question is whether trade liberalization (i.e., the removal of barriers on the exchange of goods and services between nations) advances shared economic and environmental goals.
 Some observers argue that economic expansion brought on by trade liberalization adversely affects the environment.
-Among other concerns, they contend that for developing countries, international competition may lead them to adopt less stringent environmental standards or to engage in more polluting activities.
-Thus, they claim that environmental provisions are necessary in trade agreements to help raise or maintain international standards and protect U.S. businesses and workers from perceived unfair competition.
+Among other concerns, they contend that international competition may lead developing countries to adopt less stringent environmental standards to encourage producers to relocate from jurisdictions with more stringent environmental standards.
+Thus, some observers argue that environmental provisions are necessary in trade agreements to help raise international environmental standards and protect U.S. businesses and workers.

 Other policymakers and stakeholders believe that trade liberalization and environmental protection can be mutually supportive.
 They argue that while economic growth may adversely affect the environment during the initial stages of industrialization, it can also provide resources to mitigate such effects as countries develop.
-They also argue that trade liberalization can support U.S. environmental goals through the elimination of tariffs on environmental goods, and the reduction of trade-distorting subsidies.
+They also argue that trade liberalization can support U.S. environmental goals through the elimination of tariffs on environmental goods, and the reduction of trade-distorting subsidies, among other actions.

-Trade-related environmental provisions in U.S. FTAs were first introduced in a side agreement to the North American Free Trade Agreement of 1994 (NAFTA), Through the years, they have moved from side agreements to integral chapters within FTA texts, and increasingly have incorporated cooperation and dispute settlement (DS) mechanisms.
+Trade-related environmental provisions in U.S. FTAs were first introduced in a side agreement to the North American Free Trade Agreement of 1994 (NAFTA).
+Through the years, they have moved from side agreements to integral chapters within U.S. FTA texts, and increasingly have incorporated cooperation and dispute settlement (DS) mechanisms.
 In 1992, President George H.W.
 Bush instituted the practice of conducting an environmental assessment of trade agreements in conjunction with the consideration of NAFTA, and President Clinton formalized the practice by executive order in 1999.
 In the Trade Act of 2002 (P.L.
 107-210), Congress included environmental provisions as a principal trade negotiating objective in renewing the President's Trade Promotion Authority (TPA) legislation.
 Since then, the United States has been at the forefront of using trade agreements to promote core environmental protections.
-Additional negotiating objectives were incorporated into the Bipartisan Comprehensive Trade Priorities Act (TPA)(P.L.
+Additional negotiating objectives were incorporated into the Bipartisan Comprehensive Trade Priorities Act (TPA) (P.L.
 114-26), enacted into law on June 29, 2015.
 Environmental provisions in the United States-Mexico-Canada Agreement (USMCA) were, in part, based on these negotiating objectives.